 Odd pricing is a pricing technique that involves setting prices in odd numbers such as $0.99 or $1.97 instead of round numbers like $1 or $2.
 The goal of odd pricing is to make the product seem more appealing, as consumers tend to view odd prices as being cheaper or better value than even prices.
 This psychological effect is known as the left-digit effect.

 For example, a product priced at $199 might seem expensive compared to another product priced at $200, but when the price is lowered to $197, consumers might perceive it as a better deal.
-In this way, odd pricing helps businesses increase sales, create a more attractive pricing perception, and differentiate their products from those of their competitors.
+In this way, businesses can increase sales, create a more attractive pricing perception, and differentiate their products from those of their competitors.

 However, it is important to note that odd pricing may not always be effective for every business, as it depends on a number of factors such as the target market, the type of product being sold, and the level of competition.
 Businesses must conduct market research to determine if odd pricing is appropriate for their product and target audience.